blacklightpy/vaultofknowledge/Quantum Mechanics.md

 - "God does not play dice" - Einstein
 - Is the electron a probability wave ($|\psi^2|$), or is it the orbital itself ($\psi$)?
 - It could be that the wave is vibrating in 4D space, like a string is vibrating in 2D space.
 	- These theories are grouped under the "Hidden Variable Theory"
 		- e.g. Pilot Wave Theory (or de Broglie-Bohm Theory)
 			- Has hydrodynamic analogues
 		- The problem with most hidden variable theories is that when you try to write a Lagrangian for such a system, you aren't able to incorporate the Lorentz Invariant to start with.

-# Interpretations
+# Various Interpretations of the Model
 - Ensemble interpretation
 - Copenhagen Interpretation
 - Pilot Wave Theory